- Physical (food, clothing medical)

 Our Global Partners family is blessed to care for over 250 children in south Asia and Haiti.
 Your sponsorship will help provide necessities like food, clothing, education, and medical care for a child in need.
 Learn more on this page, click one of the photos below or visit our database to view all children.

 View all 61 children waiting for a sponsor or view details about your current sponsored child in our database: SEARCH NOW

 HAITI Since June 2016, our Haiti Associate, Amber Hasson, has been the director of the Rév Home for Haitian children and youth.
 The home has since separated into a main home for younger children/older girls, and a Transition Home for older teen boys.
 As all kids are gaining formal education, the teens are making additional preparations for transition into adult Haitian life.

-INDIA In 2003, God allowed us to partner with 3 caretakers who had opened their homes to children in their villages.
+SOUTH ASIA In 2003, God allowed us to partner with 3 caretakers who had opened their homes to children in their villages.
 Soon, many were bringing children to them from desperate situations and the caretakers could not turn them away.
-We now have over 250 children and teens in residential or daytime programs at 8 locations throughout Southern India.
+We now have over 250 children and teens in residential or daytime programs at 8 locations throughout Southern Asia.
 Through our small business training program, older teens are learning skills which will help them break the cycle of poverty as successful adults.

-Children love to hear from their sponsors.
-Corresponding will help you feel more connected to your child.
+While local leaders are the heartbeat of our child sponsorship program, children also love to hear from their sponsors.
+Corresponding will help you feel more connected to your sponsored child.
 Letters are special treasures for your child that most keep for many years.
 Letters serve as a reminder that someone loves and cares for them enough to invest in their lives through prayer, time, and resources.

 Letter Writing Tips